marczz/mzlinux_pages/text_processing/emacs.md

 -   [jupp]() (GPL) is the portable version of joe.
 It can be linked with dietlibc or klibc for rescue systems and with µClibc for ARM
 -   [remacs](https://github.com/Wilfred/remacs) is a port to Rust of emacs.
-In july 2017 it is a very active project.
+In 2020 it is a very active project.

 # Elisp {#elisp}
 -   [gnu: An Introduction to Programming in Emacs Lisp